warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 ### In conclusion

+My guiding principles are:
 1. Consistent effort, not consistent results
 2. Posts of high quality by my own definition

-Both of these points are the opposite ends of the same spectrum.
+Both of these points seem to be at the opposite ends of the same spectrum.
 But if you look at it from another perspective, they point towards the same goal, but serve different functions.
 The consistent effort is a stabiliser.
 I want some writing done every day in order to get comfortable with the blank page and the process of writing.
 I want to move every day in the direction of publishing the next post.
 Those daily steps don’t have to be huge.
 But they need to be consistent.

 I’m still enamoured with the idea of a schedule to keep perfectionism at bay.
-I will definitely explore that in the future.
+I definitely want to explore that in the future.
 But first I want to have 6-12 months of daily writing experience under my belt.
 Focusing on consistent effort right now will be instrumental in helping me get it.
 I reserve the right to change my mind on the specifics, but the direction should be clear.

+Let me reiterate - I’m doing this in my spare time.
+I don’t want to publish something I think is a waste of your time as a reader, just to keep a schedule.
+So there won’t be “new post every Tuesday” or any other arbitrary schedule.
+When I have written something I consider worth your while, then it’ll get published.
 I hope you enjoyed this dive into my thinking process on this.
 I hope it was helpful to you.

 ### Promise